-Establishment of democracy with free elections for the future Iran
+Democracy with free elections for a future Iran

-The clerical regime has usurped the popular sovereignty of the Iranian people which is their most critical right.
+The clerical regime has usurped the popular sovereignty of the Iranian people which is their most fundamental right.

-According to the first article of the NCRI’s platform, the provisional government, which has resulted from resistance, is “essentially tasked with transferring power to the Iranian people.”
+According to the first article of the NCRI’s platform, the provisional government, which has emerged from the resistance, is “essentially tasked with transferring power to the Iranian people.”

 Transitional period

-This duty shall be fulfilled at the end of a maximum 6-month period after the clerical regime’s overthrow by forming the “National Constituent and Legislative Assembly” through free and popular elections, with direct, equal and secret ballots cast by the people of Iran.
+This duty shall be fulfilled within a maximum period of six months after the overthrow of the clerical regime, by forming the “National Constituent and Legislative Assembly” through free and popular elections, with direct, equal and secret ballots cast by the people of Iran.

-As soon as the “National Constituent and Legislative Assembly” has been formed and expresses readiness to undertake and fulfill its responsibilities and obligations, the provisional government shall hand over its resignation to the assembly.
+As soon as the “National Constituent and Legislative Assembly” has been formed and declares its readiness to undertake and fulfill its responsibilities and obligations, the provisional government shall submit its resignation to the assembly.

-The power and sovereignty belongs to the Iranian people’s republic.
+Power and sovereignty belong to the Iranian people’s republic

 The NCRI is duty-bound to transfer sovereignty to the people of Iran.
-The NCRI platform recognizes the people’s right to decide their own destiny.
-It has declared that “achieving people’s sovereignty… is the most precious outcome of the Iranian people’s just Resistance.” the prerequisite for popular sovereignty is “the provision and guaranteeing of the means, resources, and methods for the involvement and participation of all the citizens in decision making and execution.”
+The NCRI platform recognizes the people’s right to determine their own destiny.
+It has declared that “achieving people’s sovereignty… is the most precious outcome of the Iranian people’s just resistance.”
+The prerequisite for popular sovereignty is “the provision and guarantee of the means, resources, and methods for the involvement and participation of all citizens in decision-making and execution.”

 Free elections

-Subsequently, the Fedayeen and the PMOI and other vanguard activists opened the path to overthrowing the Shah’s dictatorship.
+Subsequently, the Fedayeen and the PMOI, and other vanguard activists paved the way for the overthrow of the Shah’s dictatorship.

-And now, our Resistance – with a galaxy of fallen heroes and heroines from Ashraf Rajavi and Moussa Khiabani to Sedigheh Mojaveri and Neda Hassani to Zohreh Ghaemi and Giti Givechian – has arisen to ensure freedom of choice for each and every one of our fellow citizens in Iran.
+Now, our resistance – with a galaxy of fallen heroes and heroines, from Ashraf Rajavi and Moussa Khiabani to Sedigheh Mojaveri and Neda Hassani to Zohreh Ghaemi and Giti Givechian – has arisen to ensure freedom of choice for each and every one of our fellow citizens in Iran.

 We have rejected the ruling tyrannical regime.
 We have rejected a religion based on compulsion and misogyny.
 And we have rejected the Constitution of the Velayat-e faqih.

-Today, our Constitution remains engraved in the hearts of each and every Iranian.
-And, tomorrow, it will be drafted by elected representatives of the Iranian people in a Constituent Assembly.
+Today, our constitution is founded on freedom engraved in the hearts every Iranian.
+Tomorrow, it will be drafted by elected representatives of the Iranian people in a Constituent Assembly.

-This Constitution is founded on a free, tolerant and progressive republic.
-It rests on pluralism, separation of religion and state, women’s equality and the active and equal participation of women in political leadership.
+This constitution is founded on a free, tolerant, and progressive republic.
+It rests on pluralism,the separation of religion and state, women’s equality, and the active and equal participation of women in political leadership.

-The Iranian Resistance has declared that free elections form the yardstick of its moves and the criterion upon which it bases its relations, including with the clerical regime.
-By free elections, we mean elections that are based on the principle of sovereignty of the people and not the velayat-e faqih or the mullahs’ hegemony as stipulated in their Constitution.
+The Iranian Resistance has declared that free elections form the yardstick of its actions and the criterion upon which it bases its relations, including with the clerical regime.
+By free elections, we mean elections that are based on the principle of the sovereignty of the people and not the velayat-e faqih or the mullahs’ hegemony as stipulated in their constitution.

 ———————————————–